TSTanabe/HMSS2/README.md

 * .faa.gz
 * .fasta

-In case of any .fna file extension HMSSS will try to transcripe to protein fasta via prodigal.
+In case of any .fna file extension HMSS2 will try to transcripe to protein fasta via prodigal.
 HMSSS also comes with several options which are scribed in the help accessed by `-h` and in the following:

 ## Optional commands